cmu-sei/causal-lair/doc/getting_started.md

 - Uploading their model -- this choice prompts the user to upload a copy of their model used to estimate the average treatment effect predicted by their model to compare against the causally-derived estimates of AIR.
 Currently, this tool only accepts models in the .rda format, but more can be added upon request.
 Once selected, a file upload prompt will appear below.

 - Providing an ATE -- if the user can calculate their own average treatment effect (ATE) of their model, they can input that directly here.
 Once selected, an ATE input box will appear below.
-See "**Generating your own ATE** " for more information.
+See [Calculating ATE](./calculating_ATE.md) for more information.

 - No information (Do it all for me) -- this last option is for a user who doesn't have a specific model but would like the tool to generate several commonly-used machine learning models to compare against the causally-derived model of AIR.
 No additional input required.

 Once the user has made a selection, you can click the "Calculate Results" button to finish the causal estimation portion of the tool.
-Once this process has started, it cannot be undone, so be careful and make sure you are ready.
+After this process has started, it cannot be undone, so be careful and make sure you are ready.
 This process will inevitably take some time to complete.
-In our trials with a fairly simple model this usually takes 2-5 minutes to run.
+In our trials with a fairly simple model this usually takes 2-10 minutes to run.
 Once complete, the progress bar will disappear and the results will be displayed.

  <img src="./log_retrieval_instructions_files/media/step_3.png"
   alt="AIR Tool screen at Step 3." />